Apple French Toast Casserole

 How to make this casserole your own

-- For a different version, skip the apple pie filling and use fresh apples instead.
-Keep it healthy and top with a dollop of yogurt, or keep it sweet and top with a streusel or a crumble topping and finish it off with a caramel sauce.
+- Use fresh apples: Skip the apple pie filling and use fresh apples instead.
+Keep it healthy and top with a dollop of yogurt, or keep it sweet and top with a streusel or a crumble topping, and a drizzle of caramel sauce.

-- Thinking about making this a dessert?
-Top with whipped cream, cinnamon whipped cream, or a scoop of vanilla ice cream.
+- Make it dessert: Top with whipped cream, cinnamon whipped cream, or a scoop of vanilla ice cream.

 Make Ahead Ideas